Reverse Mortgage Estimator (HECM)

 A Reverse Mortgage (HECM) allows homeowners age 62 and older to convert part of their home equity into cash.
 Unlike a traditional mortgage, you do not make monthly mortgage payments.
 Instead, the loan is repaid when you sell the home, move out permanently, or pass away.

-- No Monthly Payments: You are not required to pay back the loan monthly as long as you live in the home.
+You preserve your monthly cash flow because you are not required to pay back the loan monthly as long as you live in the home.

-- Tax-Free Cash: Proceeds can be used for any purpose—medical bills, debt payoff, or living expenses.
+Proceeds are generally tax-free and can be used for any purpose—medical bills, debt payoff, or living expenses.

 Eligibility Requirements